ALTHEA TALBOT-HOWARD

 BELLS

 At the London premiere, the part was divided.
-Ben played Tubular Bells, and Natacha played Soprano Saxophone.
+Ben played tubular bells, and Natacha played soprano saxophone.

 IMPORTANT NOTE